Master of Science in Management

 - Courses are held in a face-to-face format in small cohorts of approximately 25 students.

-- Classes meet Monday through Friday at LMU’s Westchester campus.
+- Classes meet Monday through Friday during the day at LMU’s Westchester campus.

 *Note: Individuals with undergraduate degrees in business are not eligible to enroll in this program.